 Fundamentals of Federal Student Aid Administration

-Please note that all participants wishing to register for the Fundamentals of Federal Student Aid Administration workshop must first successfully complete the online course FSA Coach Fundamentals (formerly known as Introduction to Federal Student Aid, which may take up to 20 hours to complete.
+Please note that all participants wishing to register for the Fundamentals of Federal Student Aid Administration workshop must first successfully complete the online course FSA Coach Fundamentals (formerly known as Introduction to Federal Student Aid), which may take 20 to 30 hours to complete.

 Questions and Answers